 The United States has been a strong partner and friend to Albania as it has made progress to consolidate democracy, to open up its economy, and to provide opportunity for all its people.
 Albania and the United States have signed and ratified a number of agreements, including a treaty on the prevention of proliferation of weapons of mass destruction and the promotion of defense and military relations; the Adriatic Charter on Euro-Atlantic integration; and an agreement regarding the non-surrender of persons to the International Criminal Court.
 The United States supports Albania's European Union membership goal, as it did Albania's pursuit of North Atlantic Treaty Organization (NATO) membership.

 Albania has contributed to regional and global security.
 Albanians credit the 1999 NATO intervention against the then-Federal Republic of Yugoslavia with saving thousands of Kosovo Albanians, and supported United Nations mediation efforts in Kosovo.
 Albania has supported the U.S. policy of expanding the number of countries extending diplomatic recognition to Kosovo.
 Within the Adriatic Charter, Albania has acted as a mentor to new NATO aspirants.
-It has provided military troops for U.S.-led actions in Afghanistan and Iraq, and has supported U.S. counterterrorism efforts by freezing terrorist assets, shutting down non-governmental organizations with possible links to terrorist financing, and expelling extremists.
+It has provided military troops for U.S.-led actions in Afghanistan and Iraq, and has supported U.S. counterterrorism efforts by contributing to the Global Coalition to Counter ISIL, freezing terrorist assets, shutting down non-governmental organizations with possible links to terrorist financing, and expelling extremists.

 U.S. Assistance to Albania